n3M3Z1Z/python4scheduals/README.md

 Also you can switch between the Light Theme and the Dark Theme.

 To run this script you will need a python interpreter, if you are running a Linux system you already have it preinstalled.
-If you run Windows or MacOS you can get the latest Python Version for free right here https://www.python.org/downloads/
+If you run Windows or MacOS you can get the latest Python Version (Python 3.12) for free right here https://www.python.org/downloads/